 We love to do the thing our clients hate doing most and do it better than they ever imagined possible.

 Our role as a new business agency is to unearth opportunities for our clients within the companies they want to work with and get them in front of the decision maker for their service .

-The Manifest team are rightly recognised as the crème de la crème of agency new business lead generation and will tell your story with passion, eloquence and conviction
+The Manifest new business team are rightly recognised as the crème de la crème of agency new business lead generation and will tell your story with passion, eloquence and conviction

 Our techniques are channel agnostic, disruptive and engaging.
 Our results astounding.

 The average tenure of an account director at Manifest is five years and several have been here more than ten.
 Our staff turnover rate is just 10%

 A pre-requisite for a job at Manifest is a background in either an agency or marketing department.
 90% of our staff have more than 10 years such experience.

 The power of persuasion.
 The dark art of making another see things your way through the use of language.
 Our average conversion rate is 25%.